ChengWenSung/MachineLearning/README.md

 Futhermore, I'd like to know which variables are important to math score.

 Answer this question may help us to inspect problems on our math education.

+TIMSS_data_management.R file contains the code to get data from database and some data visualization.